Custody and Visitation

 If parents cannot come to an agreement for their child custody plan, they will have to seek an arrangement from the court.
 This begins with filing a petition.
 After the petition is filed, the other parent has the option to file a response.
 Depending on the response, the case then moves to mediation or trial.
 Documents illustrating one or both parents’ ability to care for the child may need to be filed.
 These include financial and employment records, applicable police reports, medical records, and court-ordered studies of the family dynamic or child’s psychology.

 The results of the court proceedings are binding and dictate the child custody situation.
-However, in the event of significant life changes or through agreement between spouses, the child custody arrangement can be modified later.
+However, in the event of significant life changes or through an agreement between spouses, the child custody arrangement can be modified later.
 For a child custody modification to be considered, certain parameters must be met.

 The court can modify the arrangement if it is deemed to be in the best interest of the child, if the child prefers a change in the arrangement and is over the age of 12, or if a serious change has occurred in the lives of one or both parents.